muziejus/javascripting-english-major/15-go-live.md

 }
 ```

-Leaflet its own font, however, so force the change this way:
+Leaflet forces the use of its own font, however, so override it this way:

 ```css
 .leaflet-container {